Panama City, Panama

 When we asked people living in Panama City what life is like and how people spend their time, they said:

-"Priorities start with family, extended family, family friends, other friends, socializing, sports, all other non-work related activities, and finally: work," wrote one member in Panama City.
+"Priorities start with family, extended family, family friends, other friends, socializing, sports, all other non-work related activities, and finally: work," said one expat who made the move to Panama City.

 "Life for expats and digital nomads in Panama City is generally quite pleasant.
 The city is a vibrant and modern metropolis with plenty of amenities and activities to keep expats and digital nomads entertained.
 The cost of living is relatively low, making it an attractive destination for those looking to stretch their budget.
 The city is also home to a diverse population, with many expats and digital nomads from all over the world.
 The city is also well-connected, with a reliable public transportation system and easy access to the rest of the country.
-Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," remarked one expat who made the move to Panama City.
+Overall, Panama City is an excellent destination for expats and digital nomads looking for a vibrant and affordable place to live," explained one expat living in Panama City, Panama.

 Kovalenko & Vera is a Panamanian law firm that specializes in immigration law, corporate law, real estate law, banking, contract negotiation, taxes and flag registry.
 With more than 20 years of professional practice, Kovalenko & Vera builds lasting relationships with our clients to ensure your interests are safeguarded.